migfig/Labs/README.md

 This application can also display slides containing code components, being rendered thru **RichTextBlock** controls with some sort for sintax coloring for C# via its own simple C# parser class.
 ![relatedrecords](trainer-component.png)

 **What's missing**: Full editing capability for the presentation slides or code components.
 Might also render MS Office PowerPoint presentations instead of xml ones.
 Add Web API authentication support.
-Support for **Azure** and **AWS** as content providers has been added, although AWS support with *DynamoDB* needs further development on *JSON* serialization.
-Also Markdown parser has been provided for editing, but needs further improvent on translating Slides and converting to Slides when updating Markdown text.
+Support for **Azure** and **AWS** as content providers has been added, although AWS support with *DynamoDB* needs further development on *JSON* serialization with DynamoDB decoration attributes.
+Also Markdown parser has been provided for editing, but needs further improvement on translating Slides and converting to Slides when updating Markdown text.

 ## Fluent Testing Project ##